ad-ad-ad/CHEM-5630/README.md

 # CHEM-5630
-Three Functions:
+The code is stored in a Jupyter notebook called "Final - Submission".

-This set of code contains three functions.
+Three Functions: This set of code contains three functions.

 The first function extracts Equilibrium Geometry Coordinate data from .log files provided in CHEM 5630 and writes the data into a text file.